 Vitamin K has many roles in wellbeing.
 It is one of the important clotting factors (K1).
 It can increase bone density, help prevent osteoporosis, and reduce fracture rates (K2).
 Vitamin K2 is also beneficial for heart and brain health.
 Vitamin K2 may have a role in fighting cancer.
 Studies show that Vitamin K2 works better when combined with Vitamin D.

 Getting enough of Vitamin K2 through diet is challenging as it is absent in fruits and vegetables.
-It is found only in few animal products like dark chicken meat, cheese.
+It is found only in few animal products like dark chicken meat and cheese.
 It is also found in fermented soy.

 Vitamin K2 is the most potent inhibitor of Calcium calcification, also it's been shown to improve elasticity in the arteries.